Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [js learning]
-   - Start time: [16:05]
+   - Start time: [15:05]
-   - End time: [20:48]
+   - End time: [19:29]
-   - Duration:  about 4 H and 40 min
+   - Duration:  about 4 H
    - Progress: [watching courese and R&D]
-   - Additional notes: learning about objects and reading docs
+   - Additional notes: learning about arrays and reading docs and writing some codes and functions to better learning

 ## Challenges and Roadblocks